 Who Must Take the Tests?

 - Most professional educators seeking initial licensure in Delaware must take the Praxis I or the Core test(s).

 - Candidates who hold full and current out-of-state licensure/certification (see reciprocity) are exempt from Delaware's Praxis I or Core testing requirements.

-- Other candidates may satisfy the Praxis I requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.
+- Other candidates may satisfy the Praxis I or Core requirement by meeting the established qualifying score(s) on examinations deemed to be viable exemption options, provided that exemption option testing was completed prior to the candidate's employment date.

 - In Delaware, you must also pass the appropriate Praxis II tests for each area of certification you seek, if the test is applicable and available.